Welcome to the Treehouse Community

 What happened here step by step is:

-- We set a list (
+1. We set a list (numbers) with five elements.

-) with five elements. - The program takes the first element from the list and store it in a variable called
+2. The program takes the first element from the list and store it in a variable called number.

-is printed.
-(In this case for the first element 1, the result is 1) - Then the program does this same operation for the remaining elements in the list.
+4. Then the program does this same operation for the remaining elements in the list.

-Basically we are telling the program to do something with each element in the list, and we are referring to that element by the name number
+Basically we are telling the program to do something with each element in the list, and we are referring to that element by the name number.

 Jerson Otzoy